techiediaries/techiediaries/_posts/2020/laravel/2020-10-27-laravel-8-authentication.md

 - How to protect your app routes

-## Step 1 -- Creating a Laravel 8 Auth Project
+## Step 1 -- Creating a Laravel 8 Authentication Project

 If you don't have a Laravel 8 project, let's get started by creating a new project.